 10. ContactOut

-ContactOut is a Google Chrome extension that reveals your lead’s contact details right on their LinkedIn or GitHub profiles.
-It fetches you the email addresses, contact numbers, and links to the social media profiles of journalists, influencers, editors, and pretty much anyone who can give your content that much-needed exposure.
+ContactOut is a Google Chrome extension that reveals your lead’s contact details on their LinkedIn or GitHub profiles.
+It fetches you the email addresses, contact numbers, and links to the social media profiles of journalists, influencers, and editors.

 11. Meltwater

-This is a suite of products designed for contemporary PR monitoring as well as online and print monitoring.
+This is a suite of products designed for contemporary PR monitoring and online and print monitoring.
 It helps to monitor the large amounts of conversations and mine them for insights.

 12. BuzzStream

-This software helps you to establish relationships and awareness about your offerings through link building and social media.
+This software helps you to establish relationships and awareness about your offerings through link-building and social media.
 Using this tool is one of the most effective ways of creating the right contact database that can be categorized into different projects.
-It is very practical if you need help organizing your simultaneous outreach.
+It is practical if you need help organizing your simultaneous outreach.

 Pricing: From $24/month